tailor-cms/xt/docs/edit-package.md

 - `:isFocused`: boolean; Is element selected
 - `:isDragged`: boolean; Is element being dragged; e.g. upon reordering
 - `:isDisabled`: boolean; Should element be disabled; e.g. upon copy element seleciton
-- `:isGraded`: boolean; This is specific to the question content elements.
-This is forwarded to the component in case question gradingType has been undefined meaning it can be configured as both graded and ungraded question type.
+- `:isGradeable`: boolean; This is specific to the question content elements.
+Defines if question element has been configured as gradeable or non-gradeable type.
+This is defined through the tailor schema and then passed down to the content element.

 and observed for element related events: